Hanbury Manor, Ware, Hertfordshire

 · 7am-9am Breakfast (for residents)

 Keeping a tally of the missing high-card points can be sooo useful – now you’ll start guessing correctly who has the missing queen.
-And sometimes it’s what the opponent’s don’t do (bid/lead/play) that’s most revealing.
+And sometimes it’s what the opponent’s don’t do (bid/lead/play) that can be as revealing as what they did..

 Not only is shape the key to good bidding, it’s also the key to good play.
 You’ll be amazed how much you can deduce from apparently very little information..